kailash-manasarovar/statement/docs/timeline/2024/june.md

 ### Labour Party shenanigans

-- Normally a fast learner, it took a while to realize how politics makes people behave appallingly.
+- Normally a fast learner, it took me a while to realize how politics makes people behave appallingly.
 - Every day while campaigning, I was threatened by people I have to assume were working for other parties, or perhaps they were informers sent by the police who were horrified a rape-gang survivor might be standing for office.
 - Maybe even the British and Spanish porn-gangs felt a need to try and terrorize me out of politics.
 - Whoever they were, they made me more determined then ever!